Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 You gian the following benefits:

-**Constitution Save**  You gain proficiency in Constitution saving throws.
+**Constitution Save**{ .inl } You gain proficiency in Constitution saving throws.
 If you already have this proficiency, you instead gain proficiency in Wisdom or Charisma saving throw.

-**Spike Growth**  You can cast the [:spell-lv2: Spike Growth] without expending a Spell Slot at its lowest level.
+**Spike Growth**{ .inl } You can cast the [:spell-lv2: Spike Growth] without expending a Spell Slot at its lowest level.
 You can use this feature a number of times up to your Wisdom modifier.
 You regain all expended use after a **:rest-long: Long Rest**.
 Moreover, the creature you choose up to your Wisdom modifier is not affected by this spell.

 ### Level 11: Rooted Defense